ember-graphql/ember-apollo-client/README.md

 }
 ```

-Note: The `graphql` module above is included when you `ember install ember-cli-typescript`.
+Note: The `graphql` module above is included when you `ember install ember-apollo-client`.

 ### Testing